Chapter 5.30

 (B) Is licensed or authorized by the state of Utah to do so, and makes the assertion of an agency relationship.
 The following procedures and requirements shall apply:

-(2) Upon request of the applicant or registered solicitor, within two business days, the City will make available any information upon which it relied in making the determination to either deny or suspend the certificate.
+(2) Upon request of the applicant or registered solicitor, within two business days, the City will make available any information upon which it relied in making the determination to either deny or suspend the permit.

-(3) The Appeals Officer shall review, de novo, all written information submitted by applicant or registered solicitor to the Licensing Officer, any additional information relied upon by the Licensing Officer as the basis for denial, suspension or revocation, and any additional information supplied to the Appeals Officer by the City, applicant, or registered solicitor.
+(3) The Appeals Officer shall review all written information submitted by the applicant or registered solicitor to the Licensing Officer, any additional information relied upon by the Licensing Officer as the basis for denial, suspension or revocation, and any additional information supplied to the Appeals Officer by the City, applicant, or registered solicitor.
 Any additional information submitted by any party to the appeal shall be simultaneously submitted to the opposing party.
 If desired, any party shall have five business days to submit rebuttal documentation to the Appeals Officer regarding the additional information submitted by the opposing party.
 Witnesses called by any party shall be subject to cross-examination by the other party or parties.

 (4) The Appeals Officer will render a decision no later than 15 calendar days from the date the appeal was taken, unless an extension of time is agreed upon by the parties.
 In the event any party to the appeal submits rebuttal information as allowed in subsection (B)(3) of this section, the 15 calendar days shall be extended to include the additional five days for rebuttal.

-(5) After the ruling of the Appeals Officer, applicant or solicitor is deemed to have exhausted all administrative remedies with the City.
+(5) After the ruling of the Appeals Officer, the applicant or solicitor is deemed to have exhausted all administrative remedies with the City.

-(6) Nothing herein shall impede or interfere with applicant’s solicitor’s or city’s right to seek relief in a court of competent jurisdiction.
+(6) Nothing herein shall impede or interfere with applicant’s, solicitor’s or City’s right to seek relief in a court of competent jurisdiction.
 [Ord.
+24-27 § 1; Ord.
 18-07 § 1 (Exh.
 A); Ord.
 11-08 § 1 (Exh.
 A); Ord.
 07-09 § 1 (Exh.
 A); Code 1971 § 5-6-16.]

 5.30.170 “No soliciting” notice.